Linaerith/CloudAppFinal/README.md

 > JS, express-generator & MongoDB project

-Cloud Application made by group 2 for the final report. 🏋‍ Made with cute bears to get motivated. 🐣
+Cloud Application made by group 2 for the final report. 🏋‍

 ## Build Setup